ChrisPittsley/adventOfCode/README.md

 # adventOfCode
 Solutions to Advent of Code Puzzles, implemented in Go.

-lib/ contains some common functions for reading input and printing errors.
+lib/ contains some common functions for reading input and printing errors, etc.